open-craft/openedx-completion-aggregator/README.rst

 During regular course interaction, a learner will calculate aggregations on the fly to get the latest information.
-However, on-the-fly calculations are too expensive when performed for all users in a course, so periodically (every hour or less), a task is run to calculate all aggregators that have gone out of date in the previous hour, and store those values in the database.
+However, on-the-fly calculations are too expensive when performed for all users in a course, so periodically (e.g. every hour, but this is configurable), a task is run to calculate all aggregators that have gone out of date since the last run, and store those values in the database.
 These stored values are then used for reporting on course-wide completion (for course admin views).

 By tracking which blocks have been changed recently (in the `StaleCompletion table <https://github.com/open-craft/openedx-completion-aggregator/blob/a71ab4f077a/completion_aggregator/models.py#L272>`_
 ), these stored values can also be used to shortcut calculations for